semgrep/semgrep-docs/docs/deployment/connect-scm.md

 1. In the **Connect your Bitbucket Workspace** dialog box, provide:
    - The **Name of your Bitbucket Workspace**
    - Your **Access token**.
 Semgrep expects a [workspace-level access token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/).
-2. Click **Connect** to save and proceed.
+1. Click **Connect** to save and proceed.
-3. The Bitbucket project is now listed under **Source Code organizations**.
+1. The Bitbucket project is now listed under **Source Code organizations**.
 Click **Test connection** to verify that the new integration was installed correctly.
+1. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
+Do the following steps **for each repository** you want to scan:
+    1. Create or edit your configuration file to add Semgrep as part of your pipeline.
+Refer to [Sample CI configurations](/semgrep-ci/sample-ci-configs) for templates you can copy and customize.
+    2. Commit the updated configuration file.
+    3. Run the CI job to establish a connection with Semgrep AppSec Platform.
+Upon establishing a connection, your repository appears in **Semgrep AppSec Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.

 ### GitHub Cloud